apache/flink-statefun/statefun-docs/docs/sdk/java/index.rst

 Stateful functions are the building blocks of applications; they are atomic units of isolation, distribution, and persistence.
 As objects, they encapsulate the state of a single entity (e.g., a specific user, device, or session) and encode its behavior.
 Stateful functions can interact with each other, and external systems, through message passing.
+The Java SDK is supported as an :ref:`embedded_module`.

 To get started, add the Java SDK as a dependency to your application.